SR--/placecolor/exhibition.research.md

 2. Link scholarship from multiple domains of knowledge and practice.
 3. Present the outcomes in the form that overcomes the constraints of journal and book publishing with their limitations on the numbers of images or alternative and parallel narratives.
 4. Encourage visitors to experience the content as an experiment that they have to perform with the aim of expanding their knowledge but also their ethical, cultural and practical imagination.
-5. Curate for constructure and productive engagement with content supported by speculative design experiments and the need to constructively engage with what is given, like a game, with support and some rules.
+5. Curate for constructive and productive engagement with content supported by speculative design experiments and the need to constructively engage with what is given, like a game, with support and some rules.

 ## Notes

+- [ ] Integrate the notes below into the text proper

 Suggestions for Awnili